AnhCaooo/marvel-nginx/macOS/README.md

 ## Documentation

 ### Nginx as Web Server
-See [set up Nginx as web server]:[web-server-docs] if you are interested to use Nginx as web server
+See [set up Nginx as web server][web-server-docs] if you are interested to use Nginx as web server

 ## Authors